Sourcing

 Best for: SMB to Enterprise, particularly beneficial for those looking to screen candidates quickly and effectively across a wide range of job roles.

-Great for Recruiters Because: It enables recruiters to objectively compare candidates with comprehensive, easy-to-understand scoring, helping to eliminate bias and identify the best talent based on proven competencies.
+Great for Recruiters Because: It enables recruiters to objectively compare candidates with comprehensive, easy-to-understand scoring, helping to reduce bias and identify talent on proven competencies.

 9. HireLogic